 Model obsession.
 Resources focused on model sophistication rather than deployment practicality.
 A brilliant model that nobody uses is worthless.

 Integration avoidance.
 The AI system was built alongside existing workflows rather than within them.
-Adoption required users to change behaviour, and they didn’t.
+Adoption required users to change behaviour, and they did not.

 Success metrics missing.
-Nobody defined what success looked like before starting, so nobody could tell whether the project succeeded.
+Nobody defined what success looked like before starting, so nobody could tell whether the project worked.

 What precision execution looks like